WL152/forms/README.md

 # Steps:

 ## 1. Github
-- Create a new repository (remember to Add a README file)
+- Create a new repository (remember to Add a README file)✅
 - Go to Actions and create workflow

 ## 2. Visuol Studio Code (VSC)